Seelengrab/Seelengrab.github.io/articles/About some responses to that "Correctness in Julia" post/index.md

 no more correct than the previously broken version.

 This, to me, comes down to the crux of the issue: Correctness is very, VERY hard.
-Most alternative formulations of algorithms that fundamentally express the same computation do little more than shift the correctness checks around.
+Most alternative formulations of algorithms that fundamentally express the same computation, once optimized performance wise, do little more than shift the correctness checks around.
 In the end, if you want to compute the same thing in all cases, you will have to handle the same edge cases, somewhere, somehow.

 Quite a few comments also lamented that without provable correctness, we'll never be able to guarantee that it is correct and will always have bugs.
 Circular argument aside, proving correctness brings us firmly into [formal methods](https://en.wikipedia.org/wiki/Formal_methods) territory.